humdrum-tools/humdrum-documentation/tool/num/index.md

 > ` num -x '^=' -Z '='`

-numbers all data records within each common system measure \-- starting at the value 1 with each new measure.
+numbers all data records within each common system measure &mdash; starting at the value 1 with each new measure.

 ------------------------------------------------------------------------